 The night before your surgery - children

-Follow the instructions from your child’s doctor for the night before surgery.
+Follow the instructions from your child's doctor for the night before surgery.
 The directions should tell you when your child has to stop eating or drinking, and any other special instructions.
+Use the information below as a reminder.

 Stopping Food and Drinks the Night Before Surgery